 We will examine these questions:

-- What is Strategic Innovation and why do large mature organizations need it?
+- What is Strategic Innovation and why do mature organizations need it?

 - Why is it so difficult?